Cone

-In the case of line segments, the cone does not extend beyond the base, while in the case of half-lines, it extends infinitely far.
-In the case of lines, the cone extends infinitely far in both directions from the apex, in which case it is sometimes called a double cone.
-Either half of a double cone on one side of the apex is called a nappe.

-The axis of a cone is the straight line (if any), passing through the apex, about which the base (and the whole cone) has a circular symmetry.

-In common usage in elementary geometry, cones are assumed to be right circular, where circular means that the base is a circle and right means that the axis passes through the centre of the base at right angles to its plane.
+The axis of a cone is the straight line passing through the apex about which the cone has a circular symmetry.
+In common usage in elementary geometry, cones are assumed to be right circular, i.e., with a circle base perpendicular to the axis.
 If the cone is right circular the intersection of a plane with the lateral surface is a conic section.
 In general, however, the base may be any shape and the apex may lie anywhere (though it is usually assumed that the base is bounded and therefore has finite area, and that the apex lies outside the plane of the base).
 Contrasted with right cones are oblique cones, in which the axis passes through the centre of the base non-perpendicularly.

-A cone with a polygonal base is called a pyramid.

-Depending on the context, "cone" may also mean specifically a convex cone or a projective cone.
+Depending on context, cone may refer more narrowly to either a convex cone or projective cone.

-Cones can also be generalized to higher dimensions.
+Cones can be generalized to higher dimensions.

 Further terminology

-The perimeter of the base of a cone is called the "directrix", and each of the line segments between the directrix and apex is a "generatrix" or "generating line" of the lateral surface.
-(For the connection between this sense of the term "directrix" and the directrix of a conic section, see Dandelin spheres.)
+The perimeter of the base of a cone is called the directrix, and each of the line segments between the directrix and apex is a generatrix or generating line of the lateral surface.
+(For the connection between this sense of the term directrix and the directrix of a conic section, see Dandelin spheres.)

-The "base radius" of a circular cone is the radius of its base; often this is simply called the radius of the cone.
+The base radius of a circular cone is the radius of its base; often this is simply called the radius of the cone.
 The aperture of a right circular cone is the maximum angle between two generatrix lines; if the generatrix makes an angle θ to the axis, the aperture is 2θ.
 In optics, the angle θ is called the half-angle of the cone, to distinguish it from the aperture.

-A cone with a region including its apex cut off by a plane is called a "truncated cone"; if the truncation plane is parallel to the cone's base, it is called a frustum.
-An "elliptical cone" is a cone with an elliptical base.
-A "generalized cone" is the surface created by the set of lines passing through a vertex and every point on a boundary (also see visual hull).
+A cone with a region including its apex cut off by a plane is called a truncated cone; if the truncation plane is parallel to the cone's base, it is called a frustum.
+An elliptical cone is a cone with an elliptical base.
+A generalized cone is the surface created by the set of lines passing through a vertex and every point on a boundary (see Visual hull).